PierreSachot/Internship-Reports/Pierre Sachot - week 5.md

+# Week 5:

+## Context:

+This week I worked on Eclipse JDT, this is the Java version of [Eclipse](https://eclipse.org/).
+My idea was to add a Regex completion proposal in Eclipse editor.
+In this document, I will tell you how did I do, what were my ideas and how to create your own stuff inside Eclipse JDT.

+**Important: *My code isn't done, I need to include my stuff inside of the Eclipse structure, so I will continue this blog during the entire time I'm working on this new feature.***

+## My ideas:

+## Create your Eclipse plug-in:

 The problem is, you don't have only one Hook inside of Eclipse, but a lot, you can see all hooks by following that :